gitter-badger/BraidOS/What Really Is A Computer System.md

 Optimization should always be an intermediate between a User-made something and a System-made something.
 Whether that be User-Code, or User-Input it will always need to be properly optimized *for* the system itself auto-magically.

+Optimization is desired **everywhere.** If we *can* reasonably do so, we insist on our code being optimized.
+This is why optimization is performed (almost consistently for every program) at the point of compilation to machine code.

+This ubiquitous desire for optimized code can be considered as a 'System Necessity' i.e. something that should be addressed for anything across a System.

+We do run into a bit of a paradox (to be discussed later): We must figure out whether it is better to *first* optimize and then formally verify a piece of software, *or* whether the vice-versa is more appropriate.

+In other words: **can we guarantee a piece of software to simultaneously be both Formally Validated/Verified *and* maximally optimized.**

 ###Concurrency Support

 Isolation is easy, communication is hard.